civicrm/civicrm-user-guide/docs/initial-set-up/permissions-and-access-control.md

     User** screen where you can change their **Role** to change their level of access.

+### Financial Permissions

+By default, access to Contribution data is controlled by the **access CiviContribute**, **edit contributions** and **delete in CiviContribute** permissions.

+Sometimes a more fine-grained approach is needed to control access to contributions by financial type.
+For example, a user may need to deal with event payments but should not have access to donations.

+This enable this, go to **Administer** > **CiviContribute** > **CiviContribute Component Settings** and tick the box **Enable Access Control by Financial Type**

+This setting adds a 'view', 'edit' and 'delete' permission for every financial type to the CMS permissions which can be assigned to the appropriate CMS roles.

+[At the time of writing, this does not work in Joomla!]

 ### Anonymous and Authenticated roles

 You will encounter both these role types as you work with the access